 These questions can apply to the above case study or to a current conflict from your personal life.
-For the case study, assume any of the three women's roles.
+For the case study, assume the role of Amber, Nicole, or Kaitlyn.
 For a conflict from your life, apply these questions to yourself, writing out your answers.